parul03/NC_CMRCET_KB185_TeamK/README.md

 # KB185_TeamK

-Mobile App in Mobile/
+Mobile App in Mobile

-Web Dashboard in Web/
+Web Dashboard in Web